Spring Term 1 2023

 Welcome back Year 2!
 We hope you all had a wonderful Christmas and had a nice break with your families.
-We are ready to take on new challenges this half term with our new topic – Kings and Queens and Castles.
-We have lots of exciting things planed for you and we hope you enjoy our learning journey this half term.
+We are ready to take on new challenges this half term with our new topic – Visit Yorkshire!.
+We have lots of exciting things planned for you and we hope you enjoy our learning journey this half term.

 We loved learning to sing a new song to help us understand God’s news, called ‘Have you Heard the Good News’.
 See if you would like to sing along to it at home too!

 We have loved learning three Bible stories which teach us how Jesus brings good news.
 First, we learnt about the miracle of Jarius’ daughter and then the Healing of the Ten Lepers and Feeding of the Five Thousand.
 Children were challenged to talk about these stories, using their new vocabulary.
 We then reflected on what these stories taught us.

 In English this half-term we will begin our learning journey by exploring fairy tales and alternative fairy tales.
 We started off by collating our existing knowledge of fairy tales thinking about characters, settings and other elements such as story language that make fairy tales so popular and easily recognisable .
 Many Year 2’s were able to draw on their existing prior knowledge and name their favourite fairy tale suggesting reasons why that was their favourite.
 We came up with a list of fairy tale features.

 Our class text this half term is illustrated and retold by our focus author, Rachel Isadora.
 We are going to explore several of her books this half term which retell well known fairy tales in an alternative way.
 We have started looking at The Princess and The Pea and began comparing Rachel’s retelling to a more traditional version.
 The children drew their comparisons and similarities thinking about the setting, story plot and characters.